-In reality, many executive leaders adopt multiple characteristics from various leadership styles throughout their career and in particular situations.
-Regardless of an individual's personal leadership style, however, there are common characteristics and mechanisms that leaders of high-performing organizations exude.
-Leaders of winning organizations have a reputation for being visionary leaders, serving with integrity, inspiring innovation, concentrating on the "customers," patients, or students mpowering and valuing employees, maintaining a systems perspective, and achieving results.
+Many executive leaders adopt multiple characteristics from various leadership styles throughout their careers and in particular situations.
+Regardless of an individual's personal leadership style, however, there are common characteristics and mechanisms that leaders of high-performing organizations exhibit.
+Leaders of winning organizations have a reputation for being visionary leaders, serving with integrity, inspiring innovation, concentrating on the "customers," patients, or students, empowering and valuing employees, maintaining a systems perspective, and achieving results.
 (Calhoun et al., 2007; Goonan & Stoltz, 2004; "Sister Mary Jean Ryan of SSM Health Care in St. Louis Receives Baldrige Foundation's 2014 Harry S. Hertz Leadership Award," 2014; Wagner, 2015).

-Condensing the key leadership characteristics of the various articles reviewed can be whittled down to two key functions:
+The key leadership characteristics of the various articles reviewed can be whittled down to two key functions:

-(1) Creating and maintaining a focused vision and

-(2) Ensuring effective execution of the vision.
+- 1. Creating and maintaining a focused vision, and - 2.
+Ensuring effective execution of the vision.

 In a 1991 Harvard Business Review article, Garvin summarized the Baldrige Leadership Category as two key pillars - symbolism and active involvement (Garvin, 1991).
-While heroic acts of symbolism may make a point in the moment, but they may not support a sustained vision.
-Similarly, active involvement and connecting with employees and customers or patients is essential, but without effective execution it can quickly turn into just words.
+Heroic acts of symbolism may make a point in the moment, but they may not support a sustained vision.
+Similarly, active involvement and connecting with employees, customers, or patients is essential, but without effective execution it can quickly turn into just words.
 Figure 5 highlights the two key leadership functions and essential sub-functions of Baldrige winners.

-Create and Maintain a Focused Vision
+Creating and Maintaining a Focused Vision

-Although many aspects can be shared related to creating and maintaining a focused vision, this paper will focus on three key leadership characteristics related to the Baldrige framework: (1) maintaining a consistent organizational vision, (2) protecting and encouraging innovation, and (3) role modeling behaviors.
+Although many aspects can be shared related to creating and maintaining a focused vision, this paper will focus on three key leadership characteristics related to the Baldrige framework:

+(1) maintaining a consistent organizational vision, (2) protecting and encouraging innovation, and (3) role-model behaviors.